Working with Enterprise Search Relevancy Challenges

 When enterprise searches are built from scratch, evaluation of the search quality remains key challenges of organizations implementing it.
 It always gives a feel of living in the darkness all the time.
 Such implementations demand enormous efforts and time.
 The chart below demonstrates a typical challenging situation in which organizations invest and work consistently on maturing the quality of searches over time, and yet remain far from satisfaction.

-The amount of efforts and time spent over these tools rise exponentially with time; may reasons contribute to this factor.
+The amount of efforts and time spent on these tools rise exponentially with time; may reasons contribute to this factor.
 When the search relevancy expectations come close to the actual relevancy, organizations see the light at the end of the tunnel.
 However, it does not last long, due to many reasons, some of them are described below:

-- Due to the continuous growth of information every day and increasing data participating in searches, tuning of the search application becomes a continuous and long running activity
+- Due to the continuous growth of information every day and increasing data participating in searches, tuning of the search application becomes a continuous and long-running activity

 - Users become search aware, with increased usage, they expect improvements.
-Individuals often have subjective assessment of relevancy and thus it gets challenging to build a single relevancy model for all
+Individuals often have a subjective assessment of relevancy and thus it gets challenging to build a single relevancy model for all

-- Lack of structured processes can prove to be a costly and time consuming affair
+- Lack of structured processes can prove to be a costly and time-consuming affair

-In this blog, I intent to cover, how organizations can try defining the expectations, how they can measure the performance and quality against these benchmarks and how search relevancy problems can be optimized.
+In this blog, I intend to cover, how organizations can try defining the expectations, how they can measure the performance and quality against these benchmarks and how search relevancy problems can be optimized.
 We will start with defining the search expectation (Part 1):

 Defining the Search expectations